sujinsjlee/TIL/_posts/2021-10-21-Aws_ultimate_SAA.md

   - A. Deploy an Amazon Elastic Container Service (Amazon ECS) cluster.
   - D. Deploy an Amazon Elastic Container Service (Amazon ECS) service with a Fargate launch type.
 Specify a desired task number level of greater than or equal to 2.

+- Q41
+  - C. Users can terminate an EC2 instance in the us-east-1 Region when the user source IP is 10.100.100.254.

+- Q42
+  - **AWS Direct Link (DX)**
+  - B. Configure DX connections at multiple DX locations.

+- Q44
+  - HTTP flood attacks --> WAF

+- Q46
+  - D. Configure Amazon Elastic Block Store (Amazon EBS) encryption and Amazon RDS encryption with AWS Key Management Service (AWS KMS) keys to encrypt instance and database volumes.

+- Q47
+  - There is an explicit deny for the source IP block in the second statement.
+So only IPs outside that block can delete or create Lambda functions as per the Allow rule in the first statement.So option C is the correct answer.

+- Q48
+  - A. Create an IAM role with the appropriate policy to allow access to the DynamoDB table.
+Create an instance profile to assign this IAM role to the EC2 instance.
+  - For B, since both resources are in the same account, trust relationship policy is not required.

+- Q49
+  - Downloadable historical performance reports implies static content, therefor S3 and CloudFront is the most reasonable solution.

+- Q56
+  - A. Store the password in AWS Secrets Manager.
+Enable automatic rotation on the secret.
+  - **AWS Secrets Manager**
+    - Capability to force rotation of secrets every X days
+    - Integration with Amazon RDS (MySQL, PostgreSQL, Aurora)

+- Q58
+  - A. Create and use a custom endpoint for the workload.

+- Q59
+  - B. Deploy AWS Storage Gateway using cached volumes.
+Use Storage Gateway to store data in Amazon S3 while retaining copies of frequently accessed data subsets locally.

+- Q62
+  - **D. AWS Storage Gateway**

+- Q63
+  - D. Use Amazon RDS for SQL Server with a Multi-AZ deployment and read replicas, and restore snapshots from RDS for the test database.
+  - Answer is D because RDS support MultiAZ, Read Replicas and Microsoft SQL DB engine.
+  - Aurora only supports MySQL and PostGreSQL.
+It does not support Microsoft SQL.

+- Q65
+  - Implement an AWS Site-to-Site VPN connection.
+  -  This connection does not need a large quantity of bandwidth and is capable of handling a limited amount of traffic.
+The link should be established immediately.